WestonSF/ArcGISDataToolkit/ReadMe.md

 	* Update folder is a constant (defined when publishing tool)
 	* Update mode can be existing or new (defined when running)

+## Installation Instructions

+* Setup a script to run as a scheduled task
+	* Fork and then clone the repository or download the .zip file.
+	* Edit the batch file to be automated and change the parameters to suit your environment.
+	* Open Windows Task Scheduler and setup a new basic task.
+	* Set the task to execute the batch file at a specified time.

 ## Resources